SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 This query consists of 1 phrase.

+"use* right$" will cover "terratorial use rights in fisheries" (TURFs)

-Again, here, specific fish species as search terms are not needed because the focus is on fisheries (fisherpeople, fishermen, fishing, fishery, fisheries), NOT the biology of individual fish species (unless explicitly related by the authors to fisheries)
+Again, here, specific fish species as search terms are not needed because the focus is on fisheries (fisherpeople, fishermen, fishing, fishery, fisheries), NOT the biology of individual fish species (unless explicitly related by the authors to fisheries).

 ``` Ceylon =
 TS =